Docs

 Schema As Subset of Source

-All the fields defined in Fennel dataset must be present in your source dataset though it's okay if your external data source has additional fields - they are imply ignored.
+All the fields defined in Fennel dataset must be present in your source dataset though it's okay if your external data source has additional fields - they are simply ignored.
 In this example, it is expected that the user table in Postgres will have at least four columns -uid, city, country, and update_time with appropriate types.

 Not only those fields must be present, they must be of the right types (or be convertible into right types via some parsing/casting).
 If ingested data doesn't match with the schema of the Fennel dataset, the data is discarded and not admitted to the dataset.
 Fennel maintains logs of how often it happens and it's possible to set alerts on that.